 Disclaimer..this section is in process..it’s a living art thinking art work..my references need to be added in full etc. and the thinking and writing to be streamlined and less clunky..I’m trying to join my own dots here..make my own red thread..it’s a work in process…

-Red thread is a term that the late polemiscist Christopher Hitchens used to describe those thinkers such as Rosa Luxembourg, Marx, Troksy, Orwell who fought against all forms of tyranny..Hitchens writes sublimely about this lineage and rightly says, in my view, ‘the personal is political’..
+Red thread is a term that the late polemiscist Christopher Hitchens (and others!) used to describe those thinkers such as Rosa Luxembourg, Marx, Trotsky, Orwell who fought against all forms of tyranny..Hitchens writes sublimely about this lineage and rightly says, in my view, ‘the personal is political’..

-The red thread can take us back, like a trail of bread crumbs.
-It is such a huge subject and thought about by so many great thinkers…artists, scientists, historians for so long.
-It’s understood in different ways too, linear, circular…so yeh such a vast subject I don’t pretend to understand or grasp..from my artist’s gaze..I cherry pick what seems to speak loudest to me..and it seems that if you go back far enough..time has always been a battle ground…between who owns it..who knows it..who can predict it..and who can preserve it.
+The red thread can take us back through these thinkers committed to the study of bullies.
+It is a huge subject.
+It’s understood in different ways too, linear, circular…so with such a vast subject I don’t pretend to understand or grasp much.
+From my artist’s gaze..I cherry pick what seems to speak loudest to me..and it seems that if you go back far enough..time has always been a battle ground…between who owns it..who knows it..who can predict it..and who can preserve it.

-Hitchens says that currently a war is being waged over Bronze age stories in bitter civil/internal wars within the Muslim world..battle lines are drawn which are spilling out into other countires and continents all with a the rhetoric, they are good, we are bad and vice versa..critical free thinking with enough height and room to play has been collapsed into dire concrete, flat thinking..me vs you..good vs bad..
+Hitchens says that in the 21st century a war is being waged over Bronze age stories.Bitter civil wars within the Muslim world battle lines are drawn which are spilling out into other countires and continents all with a the rhetoric, they are good, we are bad and vice versa..critical free thinking with enough height and room to play has been collapsed into dire concrete, flat thinking..me vs you..good vs bad..

 The pre-eminent anthropologist Clifford Geertz said culture is. ‘the story we tell ourselves about ourselves’ This is important as well we know..that chattering inner out outer narratives do not stop and we may try to quell it with wishful thinking, rituals, prayers etc. that may work quite well most of the time but there must always be the unknown and uncertainty and ultimately face our mortality.
 I was brought up catholic and our main wish is that we don’t actually die….I was indoctrinated and followed but finally I decided to read and follow a different story free from all religious thinking infact..and the story I chose to tell myself is based on the most recent evidence..it’s a movable feast…paradigms change..new evidence sheds new light..as Christopher Hitchens says